Dung24-6/Dung24-6/README.md

 **Once a man has made a commitment to a way of life, he puts the greatest strength in the world behind him.
 It's something we call heart power.
 Once a man has made his commitment, nothing will stop him short of success.**_

 Vince Lombardi
+_**Once a man has made a commitment to a way of life, he puts the greatest strength in the world behind him.
+It's something we call heart power.
+Once a man has made his commitment, nothing will stop him short of success.**_

+Vince Lombardi